feO2x/Light.DatabaseAccess.EntityFrameworkCore/readme.md

 }
 ```

 Please note that DB commands usually have their own implicit READ COMMITTED transaction if you do not specify an explicit one.
-If you execute multiple commands within the same session, you probably want to put a transaction around them unless your queries incorporate optimistic concurrency.
+If you execute multiple commands within the same session, you probably want to put a transaction around them (by deriving from one of the `.WithTransaction` base classes), unless your queries incorporate optimistic concurrency.

 ## Tips and tricks

 - If you have a service that only reads data, use the `IAsyncReadOnlySession` interface instead of `IAsyncSession`.
 Derive your session implementation from `EfAsyncReadOnlySession<TDbContext>`.
-This way, you can ensure that no accidental writes are made to the database and follow the Dependency Inversion Principle.
+This way, you can ensure that no accidental writes are made to the database and that you follow the Dependency Inversion Principle.
 - Provide a session for each use case: instead of having a single session for all database operations or for a single entity, create a session for each use case (in backend services, this means one DB session per endpoint).
 This keeps each of your sessions focussed.
 If you have queries that are used in multiple sessions, place the code in a static method and call it from all sessions.
 This pattern promotes Vertical Slice Architecture.
 - Do not call `SaveChangesAsync` multiple times during a scope (in ASP.NET Core, this would be an endpoint call).
 This will effectively negate the transactional capabilities of the database: what happens if the first `SaveChangesAsync` call succeeds, but subsequent ones fail?
 The database will be in an inconsistent state.
 - Do not introduce other disposable resources or finalizers in your session.
 A session is a [Humble Object](https://martinfowler.com/bliki/HumbleObject.html) that represents a connection with an optional transaction to one third-party system.
 If you want to access different services or resources, create a new session for each of them.
 If you want to access multiple systems for the same data (e.g. a Redis distributed cache and the database), use pipes and filters with a dedicated session for each filter in the pipeline.